Struktal/Struktal/README.md

 /project/config/*.inc.php
 ```

-4. Update the following configuration files within the ``project/config`` directory.
+4. Update the following configuration files within the ``📁 project/config/`` directory.
     - ``app-config.php`` - Basic project settings
     - ``app-config.inc.php`` - Project settings that shouldn't be in a git repository
     - ``app-routes.php`` - Routes initialization

-5. Now, you can add new scripts inside of the ``project`` directory.
+5. Now, you can add new scripts inside of the ``📁 project/`` directory.

 ## How to use
 This section provides information about how the framework works and about each of the framework's features.